Florida Panhandle Springs

 We also saw lots of albino crayfish in this system.

 This is a great place to do some dives.
 There’s a lot to be seen in this system.
 It’s a lot like the caves in Mexico in that it’s shallow and you pass a lot of sinks.
+The government placed several signs in the area that state no diving.
+It may not be enforced but it is dive at your own risk at this point.

 Located north of Ponce de Leon in the Florida Panhandle, Vortex Spring is a privately owned spring that is open to divers.
 Depths in the open water portion of the spring average in the 20′ range with a maximum depth of 40′ or so at the opening to the cavern.
 The owners have installed a few sets of stairs and a floating dock.